 FREQUENTLY ASKED QUESTIONS

 Currently, many of our classes are full and have a waitlist.
 Once your application materials have been received, your child’s name will be added to our waitlist, and we will send you an email confirmation.
-When there is an opening in the class that your child is applying for, we will call you to provide the opportunity for you to complete your child’s application and schedule a parent/guardian interview, and we will provide an opportunity for you and your child to visit our classroom(s).
+When there is an opening in the class that your child is applying for, we will call you to provide the opportunity for you to complete your child’s application and schedule a parent/guardian interview, and we will provide an opportunity for you and your child to virtually visit our classroom(s).
 If there is not an opening for the school year that you have applied for, you will have the option of remaining on our waiting list for the following school year.

 How do I apply?

-Download an application from our website, or you can request that an application packet be sent to you by email or mail.
-You can also come into our office to pick up an application packet during business hours, Monday through Friday, 8:00am – 5:00pm.
+Apply online from our website, download a PDF or you can request that an application packet be sent to you by mail.

 Which classes have waitlists?